From BEFORE to AFTER… Musings around my own KITCHEN Reno, while learning alllllll the things about DESIGN for current and future Clients

 Since starting the process of wanting to design a new Kitchen about 3+ years ago, I’ve been trying out all kinds of things.
 Knowing the majority of the existing Kitchen would go, we’ve used the space to experiment in while making our final decisions (and while figuring out where the money to pay for it all will come from LOL!).

 - The first trial was to test out a shade of light grey paint on the lower cabinets!
 We didn’t stress about it – it didn’t need to last forever.
 But painting over top of the existing black/brown made a WORLD of difference and brightened up the space by a factor of about a bazillion, meaning our next decisions were easier to make.

 - On a roll, the next trial was to find a refinishing kit for the old, brown granite countertop on the Island.
 I wanted to see if a marbled quartz would make our Kitchen ‘too white’, or would add just the right amount of color with the newly grey cabinets.
 SO, I tried it!
 Like this >

-3. NEXT UP I installed a scrap piece of vinyl peel and stick wallpaper in my Herbal Print in Grey on the original plaster backsplash to test out the color combinations.
-I wasn’t sure where I’d use it yet, but I still wanted to make sure things were ‘going together’ – turned out it was actually great for the backing of the Dining Room glass upper cabinets, and I could apply it knowing it would all blend well once the Kitchen was also re-done.
+3. NEXT UP I installed a scrap piece of vinyl peel and stick wallpaper in my Herbal Print in Grey on the original plaster backsplash to further test out the color combinations.
+I wasn’t sure where I’d use it yet, but I still wanted to make sure things were ‘going together’ – turned out it was actually perfect for the backing of the Dining Room glass upper cabinets, and I could apply it knowing it would all blend well once the Kitchen was also re-done.

 alisonsKITCHENreno 20.09.12 | Cabinets are IN!!